 Indiana University Logo

 The monogram that served as the prototype for the current Indiana Hoosiers emblem has been the hallmark of Indiana University Bloomington for more than a century.
-Its earliest version appears in the 1898 Arbutus under Athletics.
-The drawing is signed by Claude McDonald Hamilton, an alumnus of the university, Arbutus editor, and IU soccer team member.
+Its earliest version appears in the 1898 Arbutus under the Athletics section.
+The drawing is signed by Claude McDonald Hamilton, an alumnus of the university, an editor of Arbutus, and a member of the IU soccer team.
 It is unknown if he created the monogram or copied it from another source.

 1976 – 1981